Skip to main content

 note

 The authAppPlugin must be passed to createApplication.
-If a module uses auth(...) or authAfter(...) but the plugin isn't registered, Baeta will throw at schema build time.
+If a module uses auth(...) or authAfter(...) but the plugin isn't registered, Baeta throws at schema build time.

 tip